vckyou/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Remember, the best angle to approach a problem from is the "try" angle.